 a night photo of building D

-• Create an FSA ID for the student and parent (if the student is claimed as a dependent).
+• Create an FSA ID for yourself (and your parent if you are claimed as a dependent).
 This is a one-time process.
-The FSA ID gives you access to Federal Student Aid's online systems and will serve as your legal signature.
+The FSA ID gives you access to federal student aid's online systems and will serve as your legal signature.
 This video is helpful in understanding the requirements to set up an FSA ID.

 • If possible, submit the FAFSA prior to December 1 to ensure the aid you qualify for is available.